fliphess/esp8266_mqtt_doorbell_notifier/README.md

 The doorbell button and ringer state are send to separate MQTT topics so you can use both for different automations.
 When the ringer started or stopped, a json string is send to `home/doorbell/ring`.
-To control the ringer, send your json payload to `home/doorbell/ring` as described below.
+To control the ringer, send your json payload to `home/doorbell/ring/set` as described below.

 When the button is pressed or released a single `ON` or `OFF` payload is send to `home/doorbell/button`.

+You can change the topics and some other settings in `settings.h`

 ### Ringer modes when using MQTT